ninjatronic/ngFacebook/README.md

 Currently under active development.

-## Building
+## Tooling

 This project uses grunt for tooling.
 To build, navigate to the root directory and run `grunt build`.
-The built file is located at `build/angular-facebook.min.js`.
+To run the tests run `grunt karma:jasmine`.

 ## Support